deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/embedding-user-guide.md

 ### environment variables

-You can specify the `HF_MODEL_ID` environment variable to load a model from HuggingFace hub.
-DJLServing will download the model from HuggingFace hub and optimize the model with OnnxRuntime at runtime.
+You can specify the `HF_MODEL_ID` environment variable to load a model from HuggingFace hub, DJL Model Zoo, AWS S3, or a local path.
+DJLServing will download the model from HuggingFace hub and optimize the model with the selected engine at runtime.

 ```
-OPTION_ENGINE=OnnxRuntime
+OPTION_ENGINE=Rust
 HF_MODEL_ID=BAAI/bge-base-en-v1.5
 # Optional
 SERVING_BATCH_SIZE=32